custom-dev-tools/wampserver-ssl-auto-config/README.md

 If you are unable to update or restore your systems 'hosts' file then:

 1. You are not logged in as an Administrator.
 To change this either login as an Administrator or right click the script and select 'Run as administrator'.
 2. Your anti-virus software is stopping the modification of your systems files, including your systems 'hosts' file.
-This is usually a standard function of anti-virus software and the most probable cause of this issue.
+This is usually a standard function of anti-virus software, and the most probable cause of this issue.
 To change this turn off / disable your anti-virus software, run the script and then turn on / enable your anti-virus software.
 Most anti-virus software has an easily accessible option to disable protection for a short period of time.
 EG: 1-minute, 3-minutes, etc. You should only need to disable it for 1-minute for the script to execute correctly.